Netflix to ‘wind down’ its DVD rental service later this year

 Mr Sarandos said that due to struggling growth, the streaming giant would be shipping its final discs on September 29.

+Netflix launched in 1997, mailing DVDs of TV series and films to its subscribers as an alternative to video rental stores.

+Its shift into streaming in 2007 upended the market and helped spark a revolution in how viewers consumed visual media at home.

-In a blog post titled “Netflix DVD – The Final Season”, he hailed the “iconic red envelopes” as having “paved the way” for the shift to streaming.
+In a blog post titled “Netflix DVD – The Final Season”, Mr Sarandos hailed the “iconic red envelopes” as having “paved the way” for the shift to streaming.

 “After an incredible 25-year run, we’ve decided to wind down DVD.com later this year,” Mr Sarandos wrote in a post on Tuesday.